Automation Vendor Comparison · 2026

 Which one fits your operations stack?

-You want managed SOPs that execute themselves — with idempotent retries, dead-letter queues, and a real audit trail
+You want managed SOPs that execute themselves, with idempotent retries, dead-letter queues, and a real change log

-- 4Make pricing is per-operation across tiered plans; complex scenarios with iterators and routers consume operations at fan-out rate.
-A spike in volume — or a single high-fanout scenario — inflates the bill the same month.
+• 4Make pricing meters each module action (one credit, the unit Make historically called an operation) across tiered plans; complex scenarios with iterators and routers consume credits at fan-out rate.
+A spike in volume, or a single high-fanout scenario, inflates the bill the same month.
 FCL is fixed-scope project plus retainer; cost doesn't change because a scenario fanned out 50x.

-Managed SOPs · Idempotent retries · Structured audit trail · Direct senior engineering
+Managed SOPs · Idempotent retries · Structured change log · Direct senior engineering

 One of these situations describes your business